silvaindemunck/ExData_Plotting1/README.md

-## Introduction
+## Coursera - Exploratory Data Analysis - Week 1 Assignment

+# Please note that in my graphs the abbreviations for the weekdays are in Dutch (due to the fact that I live in the Netherlands).

-This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
-In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:
+This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>.
+In this assignment I have used the  "Individual household electric power consumption Data Set" as made available on the course web site: